danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 ![](ch3_4.png) <br>
 *Figure 3.4 A for-loop*  (will redraw it with graghviz - /w)

-From the Figure 3.4, you can see a for-loop contains:
+From Figure 3.4, you can see what a for-loop contains:

-1. *A variable declaration and initialization*: Usually start with a count as 0
+1. *A variable declaration and initialization*: Usually starts with 0
-2. *A specificed condition*: What's the criteria to meet the condition
+2. *A specificed condition*: The criteria to meet the condition
-3. *Action*: The things that you want to process / compute when the condition is met
+3. *Action*: The things that you want to process/compute when the condition is met
-4. *loop for next*: For the next iteration (usually incremental/decremental)
+4. *Loop for next*: For the next iteration (usually incremental/decremental)

-For this specific case, this block of code from the above describes the position of each asterisk in terms of its' x and y coordinates (the center point [x,y] of each asterisk).
-Since there are 5 columns (xPos) and 4 rows (yPos) which have been defined in the global variables, the program needs to know the coordinates precisely.
-The overall formular to locate the position, for example xPos, is to get the width of the canvas divides by the number of asterisks horizontally and add 1.
-As such, the code should be understood as: For each count with the starting point as 0, calculate the `xPos[i]`.
+For this specific case, this block of code from the above example describes the position of each asterisk in terms of its x and y coordinates (the center point [x,y] of each asterisk).
+Since there are 5 columns (xPos) and 4 rows (yPos) which have been defined in global variables, the program needs to know the coordinates precisely.
+The overall formula to locate the position, for example xPos, is to get the width of the canvas to divide by the number of asterisks horizontally and add 1.
+As such, the code can be understood in this way: For each count with the starting point as 0, calculate the `xPos[i]`.
 Additionally, each iteration will increase the count by one until it reaches the maximum number of asterisks in a row (`i<xPos.length`).

 <!-- <img src="ch3_5.png" width="750"> -->
 ![](ch3_5.png) <br>
 *Figure 3.5 The xPos of each* </br>

 #### 3.11.1 While Loop
-While loop is another type of loop for executing iteration.
+While loop is another type of loop for executing iterations.
 The statement is executed until the condition is true, it will stop as soon as it is false.

 For example, `while(millis() < wait){}` in line 77 which tells the computer to do nothing if the value of `millis()` <span class="ref">(ref: https://p5js.org/reference/#/p5/millis, this is a p5.js syntax, returning the number of milliseconds since the staring the program.
 It is similar to frameCount but it is count by miniseconds)</span> is smaller than the value of the `wait` variable.
 Once the condition is false (i.e `millis()` is not longer small than `wait`), the loop will be ended and the program can proceed to the next line.
 This example is located towards the end of the program when all the asterisks are drawn but need to wait for a certain time to reset the canvas and restart drawing again.
 Therefore, this while-loop serves the purpose of a pause sign, freezing the program from running because there is literaly nothing between the opening and closing brackets.